PipedreamHQ/docs/docs/notebook/code/README.md

 $event.test = "Some test data";
 ```

-Code cells support syntax highlighting and automatic indentation.
+Code steps support syntax highlighting and automatic indentation.
 We love readable code!

 ## Logs

-You can call `console.log()` or `console.error()` to add logs to the execution of a code cell.
-These logs will appear just below the associated cell. `console.log()` messages appear in black, `console.error()` in red:
+You can call `console.log()` or `console.error()` to add logs to the execution of a code step.
+These logs will appear just below the associated step. `console.log()` messages appear in black, `console.error()` in red:

 <div>
 <img alt="console.log and error messages" width="500" src="./images/console-log-error.png">